На русском языке

 R. Oldershaw model

-The coefficient of similarity in sizes (and in time) according to Oldershaw equals to \Lambda=5.2 \cdot 10^{17}.
-Multiplying this quantity by the Bohr radius we can estimate the radius of the stellar hydrogen system: ~ \Lambda R_B =2.75 \cdot 10^{7} m or 0.039 Solar radii.
-Since the dwarf stars of main sequence with the mass ~0.145 M_c have the radius about 0.15 Solar radii, the Oldershaw's stellar hydrogen system can be located entirely within the star.
-Explaining this phenomenon, Oldershaw assumes that as according to quantum mechanics the electron matter is somehow distributed in the atom, so in case of stars, the matter of the object – the electron's analogue can be distributed in the spherical shell of the star.
-The fact that the radius of the star with the mass ~ 0.145 M_c exceeds the radius of the stellar hydrogen system in this case is the consequence of the fact that the stellar matter is in an excited state, and the object – the electron's analogue has higher energy levels, which in case of more excitation turn into Rydberg states, in which the object can take the form of separate planets.
-According to this picture a star with a planet around it is considered as the analogue of a negative hydrogen ion, consisting of a proton and two electrons (one electron corresponds to the planet and the other electron corresponds to the object – the electron's analogue inside the star).
-Since negative hydrogen ions are rare, Oldershaw predicts sharp minimum in the number of planetary systems with one planet for dwarf stars with the mass around ~0.145 M_c .
+Coefficient of similarity in sizes (and in time) according to Oldershaw equals to \Lambda=5.2 \cdot 10^{17}.
+Multiplying this quantity by Bohr radius he estimates radius of stellar hydrogen system: ~ \Lambda R_B =2.75 \cdot 10^{7} m or 0.039 Solar radii.
+Since dwarf stars of main sequence with mass ~0.145 M_c have radius about 0.15 Solar radii, Oldershaw's stellar hydrogen system can be located entirely within the star.
+Explaining this phenomenon, Oldershaw assumes that as according to quantum mechanics electron matter is somehow distributed in atom, so in case of stars, matter of object –electron's analogue can be distributed in spherical shell of the star.
+The fact that radius of the star with mass ~ 0.145 M_c exceeds radius of stellar hydrogen system in this case is consequence of the fact that stellar matter is in an excited state, and object – electron's analogue has higher energy levels, which in case of more excitation turn into Rydberg states, in which the object can take form of separate planets.
+According to this picture a star with a planet around it is considered as analogue of a negative hydrogen ion, consisting of a proton and two electrons (one electron corresponds to planet and other electron corresponds to object – electron's analogue inside the star).
+Since negative hydrogen ions are rare, Oldershaw predicts sharp minimum in number of planetary systems with one planet for dwarf stars with mass around ~0.145 M_c .

 ~ G_g = G \frac {\Lambda }{X} =2 \cdot 10^{-49} m3 /(kg ∙ s2),

-However, introduction of the gravitational constant ~ G_g for galaxies does not solve the problem completely.
-Indeed, let the dwarf galaxy with the mass ~M_{gd} rotate around the galaxy with the mass ~M_{g}.
-The equality of gravitation and the centripetal force in equilibrium in an ordinary case and from Oldershaw's point of view is as follows:
+However, introduction of gravitational constant ~ G_g for galaxies does not solve the problem completely.
+Indeed, let dwarf galaxy with mass ~M_{gd} rotate around galaxy with mass ~M_{g}.
+Equality of gravitation and centripetal force in equilibrium in an ordinary case and from Oldershaw's point of view is as follows:

 ~ \frac { G M_{g} M_{gd}}{R^2} = \frac { M_{gd} V^2 }{R},